 No matter what type of will template you prefer, make sure to choose one that comes with clear plain-English instructions so that you can feel confident that you are making a will that does what you want it to do.

 No state requires specific language to make a will.
-The best wills are those that clearly reflect the wishes of the will maker.
+The best wills are those that clearly reflect the wishes of the will-maker.
 So what you include in your will depends on what you want your will to do for you.
-Most people use a will to distribute their property after they die.
-A will can also:
+Most people use a will to do some or all of the following:

 Here are some things that you shouldn't try to do in your will: